mvolkmann/react-hash-route/README.md

 There are several approaches that can be used to make data available to component after a route change.
-Probably the best is to put data in Redux state that other components can access.
+Probably the best is to put data in Redux state and have other components can access it from there.
-Another approach is to use what this package refers to as "hash parameters".
+Another approach is to use what this library refers to as "hash parameters".
 These are just values are appended to the route name and begin with a slash.
 For example, `route('order/discount/20')`.
 Inside the `Order` component, these "hash parameters"